Cannabis and other Class C drugs

 Medical use of cannabis

 Your doctor can legally prescribe you certain kinds of medicinal cannabis products that have been approved by the Ministry of Health.
 These products are Class B controlled drugs.
-Cannabidoil (CBD) is available on prescription under the Medicinal Cannabis Scheme, which came into force on 1 April 2020.
-Currently SativexTM is the only approved product, and you must pay the full price.
+As of 1 April 2020, Cannabidoil (CBD) is available on prescription under the Medicinal Cannabis Scheme.
+Currently you can be prescribed SativexTM, Tilray P, Tilray FS and as of 7 October 2021, SubDropsTM – the first locally made approved product.
+You must pay the full price for all of these products.

 Growing or dealing in cannabis